 - Unclear distribution of features among subscription plans

-LiveAgent is a help desk tool for receiving and handling customer requests from different channels — e.g. email, live chat, social media, phone calls.
-And it seems like the tool strikes the perfect balance between a feature-rich ticketing system and a simple and clear interface.
+LiveAgent is a classic, cut-down alternative to Zendesk and a help desk tool for receiving and handling customer requests from different channels — e.g. email, live chat, social media, and phone calls.
+And it seems like the tool strikes the perfect balance between a feature-rich ticketing system and a simple interface.

-LiveAgent’s core feature is their help desk.
+LiveAgent’s flagship feature is a help desk.
 Its interface looks like the older version of Gmail and is handy for receiving and managing email requests from customers.
 Once you buy additional communication channels (live chat, social media, calls), they’ll also appear in the LiveAgent universal inbox.

 - More affordable as an all-in-one solution